 Agribusiness and aquaculture

-The Northern Territory presents global markets with untapped natural potential for the production of clean and safe foods, in an environment with good water resources and arable land suitable for grazing and other agricultural development.
+The Northern Territory presents significant potential for the production of clean and safe foods, in an environment with good water resources and arable land suitable for livestock grazing and other agricultural development.

 Demand for protein from the rapidly increasing middle class population in Asia is forecast to grow significantly over the coming decades.
-Concerns about the future of food security will increasingly lead to a premium on safe, clean sources of food, such as that which can be produced in the Northern Territory.
+Concerns about food security in the region will increasingly lead to a premium on safe, clean food which can be produced in the Northern Territory.
 Prices for high quality food are likely to increase in line with growing global demand, enhancing potential returns.

 Australia's niche and premium food supply offerings are prized around the world.
 Opportunities to grow and produce foods at scale are available throughout the Northern Territory.

-The supply chain to neighbouring markets is supported by an integrated system of road, rail and port infrastructure.
+The supply chain to neighbouring markets is supported by a developing system of road, rail and air and sea port infrastructure.

-Well-established agricultural areas produce cattle, seafood, fruit, vegetables, crops and forestry products.
+Well-established agricultural areas produce cattle, seafood, fruit, vegetables, field crops and forestry products.
 There are also opportunities to develop significant areas of land where good soils and water co-exist.
-There is abundant and reliable rainfall in the north of the Northern Territory, water storage adjacent to major population centres, and access to underground aquifers.

-- AACo’s $91 million Livingstone beef processing facility, 50km south of Darwin, opened in 2015 and has a daily capacity of 1000 head of cattle.
+- Australian Agricultural Company’s $91 million Livingstone Beef Processing facility, 50km south of Darwin, opened in 2015 and has a daily capacity of ,1000 head of cattle.
 It services cattle grazing across northern Australia for export and domestic boxed beef markets.

-The Northern Territory is also known for producing world class barramundi, tropical fruits, pears and crocodile leather products.
+The Northern Territory is well known for producing world class barramundi, tropical fruits, pearls and crocodile leather products.